Mariam-Nazlawy/To-Do-App/README.md

 ## Functional Requirements

 ### User Authentication
-Sign Up: Users able to create an account using their email and a password.
+- Sign Up: Users can create an account using their email and a password.
-Login: Users able to log in to their account using their email and password.
+- Login: Users can log in to their account using their email and password.
-Logout: Users  able to log out of their account.
+- Logout: Users  can log out of their account.
-Password Reset: Users  able to reset their password.
+- Password Reset: Users can reset their password.

 ### Task Management
-Create Task: Users able to create a new task with a title, description, due date, and priority level (e.g., low, medium, high).
+- Create Task: Users can create a new task with a title, description, due date, and priority level (e.g., low, medium, high).
-View Tasks: Users able to view a list of their tasks.
+- View Tasks: Users can view a list of their tasks.
-Update Task: Users able to edit the details of an existing task.
+- Update Task: Users can edit the details of an existing task.
-Delete Task: Users able to delete a task.
+- Delete Task: Users can delete a task.
-Mark Task as Completed: Users able to mark a task as completed.
+- Mark Task as Completed: Users can mark a task as completed.